What to expect at Open Days

 Our Parents and Carers talk is a great way to find out more about supporting your child through the University application process.

-We recommend booking to avoid disappointment.
+We recommend booking in advance to avoid disappointment.